The Burn Program at Arkansas Children's Hospital

 Over 100,000 patients are admitted every year to burn center across the country.
 While many burns are minor and do not require hospitalization, some burns can be very extensive or deep and may require hospitalization and surgery.
 Approximately one-third of patients treated for burns are pediatric patients.

-Arkansas Children's Hospital is home to Arkansas' ONLY Burn Center.
-Founded in 1928, the Burn Center has been providing comprehensive, personal care to adult and pediatric patients.
-On average, the Burn Center admits over 400 patients a year and sees over 2250 outpatient visits.
+Arkansas Children's Hospital is home to Arkansas' ONLY Burn Program.
+Founded in 1928, the Burn Program has been providing comprehensive, personal care to adult and pediatric patients.
+On average, the Burn Program admits over 400 patients a year and sees over 2250 outpatient visits.

-The Burn Center is at the forefront of medicine, utilizing skin substitutes, advanced skin grafting techniques, telemedicine, virtual reality and other innovative technologies to help patients recover faster, decrease pain and improve cosmetic and functional outcomes.
+The Burn Program is at the forefront of medicine, utilizing skin substitutes, advanced skin grafting techniques, reality and other innovative technologies to help patients recover faster, decrease pain and improve cosmetic and functional outcomes.

 In addition to thermal burns, the burn center has expertise in managing the following conditions: